ColtonKawamura/MDsim/README.md

 end
 ```

 We define a specific structure for our position vectors called `Pos2D` that is parameterized be a type `T`.
-The type T could be anything, like Float64, Int, etc. The struct will contain two fields, x and y, which will both have the type T. The `<:` symbol indicates that Vec2D is a subtype of `FieldVector{2,T}`, which is an abstract type from `StaticArrays.jl`.
+The type T could be anything, like Float64, Int, etc. The struct will contain two fields, `x` and `y`, which will both have the type `T`.
+The `<:` symbol indicates that `Vec2D` is a subtype of `FieldVector{2,T}`, which is an abstract type from `StaticArrays.jl`.
 We do this so that our `Pos2D` inherits  all the functionalities of a FieldVector, such as element access, iteration, and mathematical operations.

-In practice, we simply feed the structure `Pos2D` a type `T` and an `x` and `y` that are type `T` vector is defined.
+In practice, we simply feed the structure `Pos2D` a type `T` and an `x` and `y` that are type `T` and a vector is defined.

 ```julia
 julia> Pos2D{Float64}(1,2)